Dani Dayan: Chairman of Yad Vashem

 Dayan was appointed as Chairman of Yad Vashem in August 2021.

 As chairman of Yad Vashem, Dayan cited Holocaust distortion promoted by governments around the world, including Israel's, as a serious problem.
 The Jerusalem Post reported that Dayan said these governments admit that the Holocaust happened, but claim their countrymen did nothing wrong.

 Dayan told Haaretz that, “Unlike Holocaust denial of the past, Holocaust distortion today is backed and financed by governments and powerful civil society entities.
 Even Jews … [who] cleanse the past ” of their respective countries, contrary to historical fact.

 In 2022, there was a heated dispute about the display of a photo of the Grand Mufti of Jerusalem, Haj Amin al-Husseini and Hitler in Yad Vashem.
 Benjamin Netanyahu wanted the image displayed but Dayan refused.

 Netanyahu, who at the time was Prime Minister of Israel and leader of the Likud party, has been accused of Holocaust revisionism for his claim that Grand Mufti of al-Husseini gave Hitler the idea for The Final Solution.

 The cause of the Holocaust was European antisemitism, not external influences from the Middle East.

+In May 2026, Dayan condemned the Ukrainian decision to give the nationalist figure Andriy Melnyk a state funeral, stating: "Honouring the leader of a movement that supported and collaborated with Nazi Germany during the persecution and murder of millions of Jews undermines the moral integrity essential to Holocaust remembrance".
+In response, Dayan was placed and described as a criminal on the controversial Ukrainian Myrotvorets website.